Terms of Reference

 - Experience of working in multicultural contexts.

-- Strong analytical, strategic thinking and planning skills and ability to work under tight deadlines.
+- Strong analytical, strategic thinking and planning skills.

-- Proficiency in English.
-Working knowledge of Spanish and French would be an advantage.
+- Working knowledge of Spanish, French, or another language would be an advantage.

 - Preference will be given to consultants from LMICs.

-- A technical proposal not exceeding four pages detailing:
+- A technical proposal not exceeding three pages detailing:

 - Understanding of the ToR